Tea Estates Malawi: A Visitor's Guide to Thyolo, Mulanje & Conforzi

 Painting by Flavia Conforzi featuring banana trees

-Forest and plantation walks
+Forest and highland forests

 Birding